Kontinuation/sedona/docs/setup/maven-coordinates.md

 Apache Sedona provides different packages for each supported version of Spark.

-* For Spark 3.0 to 3.3, the artifacts to use should be `sedona-spark-shaded-3.0_2.12`, `sedona-vis-3.0_2.12`.
-* For Spark 3.4 or higher versions, please use the artifacts with Spark major.minor version in the artifact name.
-For example, for Spark 3.4, the artifacts to use should be `sedona-spark-shaded-3.4_2.12`, `sedona-vis-3.4_2.12`.
+Please use the artifact with Spark major.minor version in the artifact name.
+For example, for Spark 3.4, the artifacts to use should be `sedona-spark-shaded-3.4_2.12`.

 If you are using the Scala 2.13 builds of Spark, please use the corresponding packages for Scala 2.13, which are suffixed by `_2.13`.